 Cape Cod has long been a favorite summer vacation destination, and Coast Guard Beach is one reason.
 Spacious with powdery white sand and nearby trails for hiking, the beach has free but limited parking.
 In summer, the lot is closed to everyone but staff and people with disabilities, and a shuttle bus transports visitors to the beach from another lot.

 Coopers Beach in Southampton has sparkling blue water, sand dunes, and waves perfect for body boarding -- all straight out of a postcard.
-The downside is beach parking that's some of the most expensive in the country, at $40 a day.
-Consider taking a taxi to the beach to skip the fee (or visit the Southampton beach that doesn’t require a parking permit, Road D Beach).
+The downside is beach parking that's some of the most expensive in the country, at $50 a day May 15 to Sept.
+15. Consider taking a taxi to the beach to skip the fee (or visit the Southampton beach that doesn’t require a parking permit, Road D Beach).

 Crane Beach in Ipswich has pristine sand and clear water, but the biggest draw may be the wildlife.
 This beach is a nesting site for the threatened piping plover.
 Avoid fenced nesting areas and the wrack, a debris-lined area where the birds hide.
 Parking is $25 to $30 for non-members in summer, so find out if a pal has a parking sticker.